NsdHSO/.github/README.md

 ## How to Use This Repository

 1. **For Maintainers**: Customize the templates and guidelines to fit your project's needs.
-Update placeholders (like "black organization" or "NsdHSO") with your actual organization/project details.
+Update placeholders (like "*NsdHSO* organization" or "NsdHSO") with your actual organization/project details.

 2. **For Contributors**: Refer to CONTRIBUTING.md for guidelines on how to contribute.
 Use the provided templates when creating issues or pull requests.